Jonathan Ingram

-Jonathan Ingram (born 23 June 1961 in Kiribati) is a British inventor, businessman and author.
+Jonathan Ingram (born 23 June 1961) is an Australian inventor, businessman and author.
 He is particularly associated with development of early building information modelling (BIM) applications, including Sonata, Reflex and ProReflex - described as "the precursor to modern BIM applications".
 He was awarded the British Computer Society Medal for Outstanding Innovation in 1990, and the Royal Academy of Engineering's Prince Philip Medal in 2016 for his "exceptional contribution to Engineering".

 Career

 A civil engineer, Ingram has a PhD in computer science.

 Building information modelling

 Sometimes called the 'Father of BIM', Ingram worked on developing a precursor of BIM called RUCAPS while working at GMW Computers in the early 1980s.
 Envisaging a better software, he quit working at GMW, got a bank loan so that he could purchase a workstation, and began two years of development.

 Ingram released Sonata in 1985, the first system that brought the characteristics of modern BIM together in a single application, allowing users to create a single model of a building in a single file.
 Ingram says he came close to an acquisition agreement with Autodesk in 1987 but the deal collapsed following the Black Monday financial crash.
 He subsequently sold Sonata to GMW which had rebranded to T2 Solutions in 1987.

 The second generation software, Reflex was released in 1992.
 After he sold Reflex for $30m to PTC in 1996, Ingram became Chief Technology Officer at PTC, and taught Harvard University's first courses in object modelling.
 In 1998, ProReflex was licensed to Charles River Software, later (2000) renamed Revit Systems; two PTC employees had left to develop a BIM application called Revit, working with access to a non-exclusive licence of Reflex, In 2004, Revit cofounder Leonid Raiz confirmed "we indeed had a non-exclusive development license of Pro/Reflex" which Ingram asserts was the origin of some of Revit's features.

 AECBytes described Ingram as "someone who actually developed the precursor to modern BIM applications," continuing: